kodecocodes/i9t/custom-segues/custom-segues.markdown

 Run the app and tap the photo; you can see the segue and unwind transition animations have changed completely — and you didn't change a single line of code.
 In fish terms, that was _reely_ easy! :]

 Want to try another segue modification?
-Try changing the segue class to 'FadeSegue', which is included in the starter project.
+Try changing the segue class to `FadeSegue`, which is included in the starter project.

 Once you've built up a library of custom segues, you only need to set the desired segue from your library on your storyboard and you're done — no code required.

 ## Creating a custom segue

-You'll now create your own custom segue to replace 'DropSegue'.
+You'll now create your own custom segue to replace `DropSegue`.
 As is befitting a fish, you'll create a `Scale` transition animation. :] The image below shows the transition you'll be creating:

 ![bordered height=22%](images/ScaleFlow.png)

 The hardest part of creating a custom segue is the terminology.
 The protocols you'll be working with have rather long names:

-**UIViewControllerTransitioningDelegate**:  The custom segue adopts this protocol to vend the animator objects upon presentation and dismissal.
+* **UIViewControllerTransitioningDelegate**:  The custom segue adopts this protocol to vend the animator objects upon presentation and dismissal.

-**UIViewControllerAnimatedTransitioning**: The animator objects adopt this protocol to describe the animations.
+* **UIViewControllerAnimatedTransitioning**: The animator objects adopt this protocol to describe the animations.

-**UIViewControllerContextTransitioning**: This context holds details about the presenting and presented controllers and views; you pass this to the animator objects [TODO: FPE: To what end?].
+* **UIViewControllerContextTransitioning**: This context holds details about the presenting and presented controllers and views; you pass this to the animator objects [TODO: FPE: To what end?].

 If you haven't used custom transition animations before, you might be  _floundering_ a bit at these long method names. :] Once you've used these methods a few times they'll become quite familiar.